Elmer G. Osterhoudt

 HOME Page 1 Page 2 Page 3 Page 4 Page 5 Page 6 Page 7 Page 8 Page 9 Page 10 Page 11 Page 12 Page 13 Page 14

-We also have an address for a shop with the same name on the same street from the Los Angeles Times as 1928 East Nadeau Street.
+We also have an address for a shop with the same name on the same street from the Los Angeles Times listed as 1928 Nadeau Avenue.
 1909 and 1928 Nadeau were across the street from each other, about 100 feet apart.
+Like the 1909 address, 1928 no longer exists.

 Los Angeles Times June 18, 1922